Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 And by contrast, when you’re watching a movie by Tarantino, or the Coen brothers, there might be zero action happening on screen… but you don’t care, because the dialogue keeps you glued to your seat, anxious to learn what happens next.

 To your video, narration is just as important as dialogue is to a movie.
-Visual, emotional language is one of the things that make a whiteboard animation video persuasive.
+Visual, emotional language is one of the things that make a whiteboard and cartoon animation video persuasive.
 So if you want to truly engage your customer, you can’t afford to use generic wording – at all.

 Here’s a great example – a video we did last year with Dave Asprey, the Bulletproof Executive.
 Just notice how many vivid images he has invoked in the first 25 seconds of the video – impressive, right?
 After that, he just keeps going!